Atlantic County showing tangible results with new aviation industry

-In the near future, the county will have a new aviation industry unique in the state of New Jersey.
+In the near future, the county will have a new aviation industry unique in the state.

 Nearly three years after the county received a 112-page report from AngelouEconomics laying out a strategy to revitalize and diversify the area, tangible results in the form of a new aviation industry are taking shape in the area surrounding Atlantic City International Airport.

-An aviation industry will bring in more high-paying jobs and raise the average wage in Atlantic County, which for decades has lagged behind the state average.
+An aviation industry would bring in more high-paying jobs and raise the average wage in Atlantic County, which for decades has lagged behind the state average.

-The first building of the NARTP, formerly known as the Stockton Aviation Research and Technology Park located in Egg Harbor Township, will be completed by October and feature 66,000 square feet of research space, a Federal Aviation Administration laboratory, classrooms, a large conference room — called the Thunder Room — and a rooftop lounge, among other modern amenities.
+The first building of the National Aviation Research and Technology Park, or NARTP, formerly known as the Stockton Aviation Research and Technology Park, located in Egg Harbor Township, will be completed by October and feature 66,000 square feet of research space, a Federal Aviation Administration laboratory, classrooms, a large conference room — called the Thunder Room — and a rooftop lounge, among other modern amenities.

 The building is the first example of what county officials hope will be an entire aviation industry around the airport that will include a seven-building research technology park, an air cargo operation, and an aviation maintenance and repair academy and company.